Carolee is a passionate writer with a love for learning and teaching. She is a published author, poet, blogger, and content creator.

-Jamaica is one of the most beautiful places on earth, and known around the world for various treasures we possess.
+Jamaica is one of the most beautiful places on earth, and is known around the world for the various treasures we possess.

 Though we have had our negatives, we have some very positive and even famous things which we are known for.